Skip to Content

 My chosen study of Public Health and Health Promotion has taken my skill to another level in terms of population health.

 I applaud all those that can study at any age, but more importantly around your lifestyle, work, and whanau - and creating that balance.

 With Massey University, I was able to achieve the desired outcome, the completion of my ‘tohu’ in Public Health and Health Promotion."

 Certificate in Public Health graduates possess knowledge and transferable skills to work within a range of health settings.

 Their roles may include:

 “We have developed the Certificate in Public Health to build capacity in our public health workforce.
 The courses are aligned with the Aotearoa NZ health promotion and public health competency standards.
 Our students engage in real world assessment, reflect on current population health challenges and identify solutions.”

-Students already working in public health and health promotion roles in New Zealand can apply for a fees grant from the Ministry of Health.
+Students already working in health and community roles in New Zealand can apply for a fees grant from the Ministry of Health.